JoelOliverMclean/dungeons-and-doggos/z_Templates/TemplateJournal.md

 %% Keep track of who didn't turn up. %%

+# Session Recap

+Quick recap for next session

-# Session Overview
+# Detailed Session Overview

-%% I like to keep a quick summary of sessions here. %%

-This is what happened!
+This is what happened in detail!